allenck/esp_video/README.md

 ```
 $ ffmpeg -i BigBuckBunny_320x180.mp4 -f rawvideo -pix_fmt rgb565be -vcodec  rawvideo -r 12 bbb12.raw
 ```
+The above example assumes that the source video's size is the same as your devices' dimensions,e.g. 320x240.
+If it isn't, add the parameters '-vf scale=320:-1' which will resize the output video width to 320 and maintain the aspect ratio.

 With motion jpeg video ESP32 itself is the bottleneck.
 With my testing I was able to decode at approximately 8 fps.
 You can create a 8 fps MJPG video with the following.